swiftace-org/swiftace/README.md

 ## Environment Variables

-The following environment variables and service bindings are used in the application:
+The following [environment variables and service bindings](https://developers.cloudflare.com/pages/functions/bindings/) are used in the application and must be configured during deployment:

 - `SITE_TITLE` _(required)_ - The title of the site, shown in the browser's tab bar, in meta tags, etc. Keep it short e.g. "Learning Academy"